Built-in options

 option is used by the

-pkgconfig module, namely pkg.generate()
+pkgconfig module–namely pkg.generate()

-and affect how the
+affects how the prefix

-in the generated pkgconfig file is set (not to be confused
+install prefix) in the generated pkgconfig file is set.

-with the install prefix).
 When it is true

-the prefix
+, the prefix

-relative to the install_dir
+will be relative to the install_dir

-.
-This allows the pkgconfig file to be
+allows the pkgconfig file to be moved around and still work, as long

-broken.
-In general this allows for the whole installed package to be
+as the relative path is not broken.
+In general, this allows for the whole

-placed anywhere on the system and still work as a dependency.
-When it
+installed package to be placed anywhere on the system and still work as a

-is set to false
+dependency.
+When it is set to false

-the prefix
+, the prefix

-will be the same as the install prefix.
+will be the same as

 An error will be raised if pkgconfig.relocatable